 The ritual thereafter began predictably.
 Like hundreds of other evenings.
 Me, giving Sally a quick peck on the cheek at her door and walking down the length of the hallway to my apartment.
 And her, waiting till I reached my doorstep and giving me a tiny wave.

 Only this time, she wouldn’t let go of my hand.
 She slid her arms through mine and pressed up against me.
 “Don’t go…stay….please.”
 Her voice was a whisper.
 Afterwards, we lay in the dark, our faces inches away, lazily giving each other tiny kisses all over.
 My head felt heavy, like all this was a dream.

 The Christmas eve excitement was ramping up outside our tiny oasis as we lay back and listened to the sounds coming from the hallway.
 Squeals of delight, hurrying footsteps, the pitter patter of kids running ahead, to catch the elevator.
 Across from us, a mother was shutting her front door with,” Nicholas, did you remember to take your mittens?”
 A door opened somewhere, with sudden slurred shouts of welcome and then muted as it was shut.

 When I turned to look at Sally, she was fast asleep, a smile still playing on her face, like some supernova remnant.
 “Goodnight, darling,” I whispered and held her close till I drifted off.

-Sally surrendered her lease and moved in with me on New Year’s Day.
+Sally surrendered her lease and moved in with me on Christmas day.
 It seemed only natural.
 We might follow the Canada geese next fall.
 If my knees can take it.